cylc/cylc-doc/src/tutorial/runtime/introduction.rst

          The directory where the :term:`workflow log files <workflow log>` live.
          These files are written by Cylc as the workflow is run and are useful for debugging purposes in the event of error.

-   ``flow.cylc.processed``
+      ``flow-config/flow.cylc.processed``
          A copy of the :cylc:conf:`flow.cylc` file made after any `Jinja2`_ has been processed - we will cover this in the :ref:`tutorial-cylc-consolidating-configuration` section.

    ``share/``
       The :term:`share directory` is a place where :term:`tasks <task>` can write files which are intended to be shared within that cycle.